Building Your First Waterfall & Frequency Plot

 - Make the Id “samp_rate”, and set the Value parameter to a sample rate of 1e6 (1,000,000)

-3.2 Finding and Placing Blocks
+Finding Blocks

 Figure 5: GNU Radio List of Blocks/Search Function